What is Down syndrome?

 Over the years, medical research, technology, and practices have helped prolong individuals with Down syndrome’s life span.
 Today the majority of individuals will live upwards of age 60 or 70.

-National Down Syndrome Congress and GLOBAL Down Syndrome Foundation have teamed up to publish the second edition of the groundbreaking Prenatal Testing & Information About Down syndrome pamphlet, available in English, Spanish and Icelandic.
+National Down Syndrome Congress, GLOBAL Down Syndrome Foundation, and National Down Syndrome Society have teamed up to publish the second edition of the groundbreaking Prenatal & Newborn Information Pamphlet, available in English, Spanish and Icelandic.
 The second edition, created from the first national survey of pregnant women and medical professionals, is easily accessible electronically, or in print at no cost.

 View or download our statement: NDSC REBUKES MISINFORMATION ON DOWN SYNDROME AND CALLS ON INFLUENTIAL GLOBAL ORGANIZATIONS TO CORRECT INACCURATE LANGUAGE.